Search Articles

 Mr. Reaves has been Certified as an Elder Law Attorney (CELA) by the National Elder Law Foundation since the Charter class of 1995.
 He was the first attorney licenesd in Missouri or Kansas to receive this certification.

-Mr. Reaves is a Past President of the Brain Injury Association of Kansas and Greater Kansas City.
+Mr. Reaves is a Past Chair and current member of the Board of Directors of the Kansas City Estate Planning Symposium and a Past President of the Brain Injury Association of Kansas and Greater Kansas City.
 In addition, Mr. Reaves is the Past President of LifeCare Planning, Inc., a non-profit organization assisting parents of persons who have a disability to plan for future care of their children.
 He also currently serves on the Advisory Board of The Mission Project.
 He previously served for nine years as a director and officer of the Arthritis Foundation-Western Missouri/Greater Kansas City Chapter.
 He was a founding director and officer for eleven years of Respite Care Services, Inc., a non-profit organization that provided highly trained temporary home care for persons who had a disability so the primary caregivers could have time away without worrying.

-Mr. Reaves is admitted to practice law in the state and federal courts of Kansas and Missouri (Western District-Federal), and before the United States Tax Court.
+Mr. Reaves is admitted to practice law in the state courts of Kansas and Missouri, the Federal Court for the Western District of Missouri, and the Supreme Court of the United States.
 He is a member of the Kansas, Missouri, Kansas City Metropolitian and American Bar Associations, along with the Probate, Real Property and Trust, and Elder Law Sections of the state bar associations.

 EDUCATION: